astrogab42/XwbAudioReplacer/README.md

 “XWBExtractor.ps1” and “XWBRepacker.ps1” are Powershell scripts that make possible to replace audio files of games using XWB wavebanks, file with XWB extension that contain game sounds, music or voicelines.
 The XWB file is created by the game developers with the DirectX SDK tool called "Cross-platform Audio Creation Tool" (a.k.a.
 XACT).
 Thanks to the scripts in this GitHub project, users can replace original audio files with their own ones, such as music, sounds or voicelines in the game.
 The scripts were only tested with 'The Secret of Monkey Island: Special Edition', but we did our best to make them compatible with all other older games that use XWB files.
 This script required months of reverse engineering, programming, documentation and study by 3 Italian engineers/programmers.
 The information essential for the realisation of this scripts was in part very difficult to find online and in part discovered directly by our team and not present online at all.
 If you would like to support us, please consider a donation at the following link: https://www.paypal.com/donate/?hosted_button_id=GRRUY4KGSLFPA.

+### STEP 0 - Bat script launcher files

+We decided to provide the user a "few-click" solution to handle the tools, say the scripts.
+In the root folder the two bat launcher “XWB-Extractor-Launcher.bat” and “XWB-Repacker-Launcher.bat”.
+They are simple solutions to run the scripts located in the inner folders.

 ### STEP 1 - "XWBExtractor.ps1": EXTRACT WAV FILES FROM XWB FILE

 Within the installation folder of the game, locate the XWB file (containing the WAV files) and copy its path.
 Then start the script XWBExtractor.ps1 and enter: